 Some behavioural changes involve a very specific targeted process, e.g. stopping smoking.

-These require a 2-3 hour consultation costing £195-£225 (duration and price confirmed subject to specific process agreed with client.)
+These require a 2-3 hour consultation costing £195-£225 (duration and price will be confirmed subject to the specific process agreed with each client.)

 Contact & Location

 The email address and phone number below are monitored continually and any communication made to either of these will be seen or heard by me alone, and as such remain completely and totally confidential.
 I aim to respond to every call or email the same day, or at least within 24 hours.

 Address: Croft Therapy, Grove Road, Beaconsfield HP9 1PE

 Consultations take place in my practice at the above address.
 There is free 1-hour street parking directly outside and the station is less than 10 minutes’ walk away.